stemesghen/sabrinatemesghen.github.io/README.md

 Bringing Functional Dark Matter Annotations into the fold| Python, Foldseek, MMseq2		   Jan.
-2025 - May 2025 https://github.com/JXDolan/bring_dark_matter_into_fold Designed and implemented a structure-aware protein annotation pipeline to detect remote homologs with low sequence similarity using predicted protein folds.
+2025 - May 2025 https://github.com/JXDolan/bring_dark_matter_into_fold Designed a structure-aware protein annotation pipeline to detect remote homologs with low sequence similarity using predicted protein folds.
 Integrated ESMFold and FoldSeek with MetaPathways to identify structurally similar proteins from the ESMAtlas database, filtering for high TM-align scores.
 Developed a hybrid annotation database by combining canonical sequences (SwissProt) with structural homologs identified via FoldSeek, improving recall and coverage of difficult-to-detect functions.
 Used MMseqs2 to validate the augmented database on metagenome-assembled genomes (MAGs) containing both SQR-positive and SQR-negative controls.